The beauty of digital commerce is that retailers have access to endless customer data to inform marketing decisions.

-Segmentation allows marketers to take control of customer data to drive revenue and improve customer experience.
+Segmentation allows marketers to take control of customer data to drive revenue and improve the customer experience.
 Data from across channels is coordinated to segment customers according to their behavior.
 Marketers can use these segments to deliver highly relevant content to shoppers at the moment they are most engaged.

-Here, we’ll look at nine segments you should be using - and the types of content most likely to get results.
+Here are nine segments you should be using - and the types of content most likely to get results.

 1. Highly engaged visitors who haven’t made a purchase